New theory of Earth’s rapid creation makes alien life more likely

 If it did, Earth-like planets could be far more common than previously thought, the findings suggest.

-The paper represents a groundbreaking revision of the conventional understanding of how the Earth was created — and a new theory about the origin of the planet’s life-giving water.
+The paper represents a groundbreaking revision of tHere’s the richest person in Mississippi, according to Forbeshe conventional understanding of how the Earth was created — and a new theory about the origin of the planet’s life-giving water.

 The appearance of that water, its authors wrote, “might not have happened entirely by chance.”